slyvon/slyvon.com/README.md

-# Sly's personal site built on GatsbyJS
+# Sly's personal site, built on GatsbyJS

 Site currently in process of migration from Hugo to Gatsby.